integreat-io/integreat/README.md

 ### Available actions

 #### `GET`
-Gets one item from a source, using the `one` endpoint.
-Returned in the `data` property is a mapped object, in
+Gets items from a source, using the `get` endpoint.
+Returned in the `data` property is an array of mapped object, in
 [Integreat's internal data format](#returned_data_for_items).

 Example GET action: